 Engaged in a number of initiatives in the local community, Allan serves on the board of the Asian Canadian Writers’ Workshop and Vancouver Asian Heritage Month Society.
 He has written for the Georgia Straight, Diverse Magazine, and Ricepaper.
 His fiction has appeared in anthologies, The Strangers and Eating Stories.
 He is one of the founders of LiterASIAN Writers Festival,the first Asian Canadian literary festival and is co-editor of the anthology, AlliterAsian: Celebrating Twenty Years of Ricepaper Magazine.

-We are now accepting submissions for our upcoming issue centred around the theme of anger—that raw, electric force that simmers beneath the surface or erupts without warning.
-Whether it’s a …
+We are now accepting submissions for our upcoming issue centred around the theme of superstitions.
+Whether you’re superstitious or not, all cultures come with their own unique set of superstitions.
+Got a …